Snapchat is the first social-media stop for most millennials

-College students turn first to the ephemeral messaging app before Facebook, Instagram and LinkedIn combined, according to data released Thursday by LendEdu, an online marketplace for student loan refinancing.
-Fifty-eight percent of college students said they open Instagram first, compared with 27 percent who chose instagram, 13 percent who said Facebook and the 2 percent that opt for LinkedIn.
+College students turn first to the ephemeral-messaging app before Facebook, Instagram or LinkedIn, according to data released Thursday by LendEdu, an online marketplace for student loan refinancing.
+Fifty-eight percent of college students said they open Snapchat first, compared with 27 percent who chose Instagram, 13 percent who said Facebook and the 2 percent who opt for LinkedIn.

 That's especially impressive considering Snapchat has 158 million daily users, compared with Facebook's 1.8 billion.